Psalm 117: Catholicism

 In the Catholic Church, the Rule of Saint Benedict assigns this psalm (116 in the Vulgate) to the Office of Vespers on Monday.
 Saint Benedict of Nursia generally used four psalms in vespers, but because of the shortness of this psalm, he added a fifth when it was used.
 It is currently used in the Liturgy of the Hours on Saturday of Weeks I and III.
 The psalm may be sung after Benediction of the Blessed Sacrament, a ritual performed in Catholic and some Anglican churches.

+Eastern Orthodoxy

+In the Orthodox Church, this psalm is read as part of the 16th kathisma, to be read ordinarily during Saturday Matins.

+Coptic Orthodoxy

+In the Agpeya, the Coptic Church's book of hours, this psalm is prayed in the office of Vespers and the first watch of the Midnight office.